You are here

 He has worked as contractor at UniMe for a EU-funded POR project about sensing devices, Cloud computing, and power management strategies.

-He is now research fellow at UniMe under the EU H2020 BEACON project, including leadership of testbed management activities, as well as UniMe node manager for XI-FI (FIWARE Lab) and a long-standing member of the Mobile and Distributed Systems Lab (MDSLab) at UniMe.
+He has been research fellow at UniMe under the EU H2020 BEACON project, including leadership of testbed management activities, as well as UniMe node manager for XI-FI (FIWARE Lab).
+He is currenly member of the technical staff for the ICT infrastructure unit, and a long-standing member of the Mobile and Distributed Systems Lab (MDSLab) at UniMe.